An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 - Bounces - The number of light ray bounces that are traced for each sample.
 Higher values allow to better illuminate dark, hard to reach places.
 6-8 bounces is enough for most scenes.

 - Lightmap resolution - The number of lightmap pixels corresponding to 1 meter of distance in the scene.
 Higher lightmap resolution improves the quality, but increases the lightmap size and the baking time.
 The default value of 75 is usually a good compromise, it means that a 1 x 1m square in the scene is mapped to a 75 x 75px rectangle in the lightmap.

-- Use sky - Enables the sky, which is a key light source that allows to nicely illuminate all areas with windows.
+- Sky - Enables the sky, which is a key light source that allows to nicely illuminate all areas with windows.
 If enabled, the sky Color and Strength can be configured.

-- Use ambient occlusion - Enables fake ambient light that decreases realism but simplifies scene configuration, because light sources do not need to be added in all dark areas.
-Should be disabled for most scenes.
+- Ambient occlusion - Enables fake ambient light that decreases realism but simplifies scene configuration, because light sources do not need to be added in all dark areas.
+Scenes with ambient occlusion can be baked with fewer samples.

 - Flood dark limit - The threshold for the post-processing filter that masks black pixels leaking from occluded faces in the scene (for example, from underneath a picture hanging on the wall).
 Such black pixels are a result of a limited lightmap resolution.
 Can be increased if such artifacts are visible after baking.

 - Device - The device used for the baking process: CPU or CUDA-enabled graphics card.
 High-end CUDA devices bake faster than CPUs, but the support for CUDA is experimental: baking with some graphics cards can fail, in which case a CPU should be used.

 - Preview - Generates a static render from the current camera position that shows how the scene is illuminated.